Three Questions to Determine Value

 Competition among advisors is fierce, and client attrition can pose a danger even for the most experienced advisor.
 Keeping your clients engaged and encouraged is one way to retain them.
 Another is helping them use the assets they already have to create greater retirement security.

 When an advisor helps a client create cash flow, reduce risks, insure assets, increase liquidity, or add new dollars back into savings, that advisor becomes invaluable, and their client loyalty goes through the roof.

 When clients are satisfied, or even stunned by what their advisors have accomplished, they’ll gladly share their retirement success story with their friends and family.
 As I mentioned earlier, only 16 percent of baby boomers have a written financial plan.
 Opportunity is ripe for advisors to serve this aging population by helping them optimize their retirement income plans.

 Can Advisors Get Paid for Transacting Reverse Mortgages?

 Back to the pertinent question: can an advisor be paid a referral fee or earn a commission for reverse mortgages?

 No, an advisor cannot be paid a referral fee for simply sending a client to a qualified reverse mortgage loan professional (this is a violation of the Real Estate Serving Procedures Act), but yes, an advisor can be paid for transacting a reverse mortgage loan.

-To do so, an advisor needs to either (a) become an employee of a federally chartered banking institution or (b) pass a National Mortgages Licensing Services (NMLS) proficiency test, pass the state-specific test, obtain a sponsor, and register with the United States government as a loan originator.
+To do so, an advisor needs to either (a) become a W2 employee of a federally chartered banking institution or (b) pass a National Mortgages Licensing Services (NMLS) proficiency test, pass the state-specific test, obtain a sponsor, and register with the United States government as a loan originator.
 Either of these ways allows advisors to earn a legal commission.

 What’s the Best Course of Action?